freeman42x/haskell-editor-setup/Research/CD Comparison.md

 - TravisCI Strong support for 3rd party tools like Coveralls, BrowserStack, etc.
 - Jenkins Heh

-### API (By "powerful" I want to say that it is able to use the api to start/cancel test)
+### API (By "powerful" I want to say that it is able to use the api to start/cancel any process)

 - GitHub Actions - will be integrated with the GitHub GraphQL API (one of the more mature GraphQL API implementations available).
 Haven't found something concrete yet.
 - TravisCI - Offers a feature-rich API that allows both reading data, as well as triggering or cancelling builds.